-Reporting from an improvised media office, Marie broadcasted a live account of the Assad regime’s siege.
-It was “a complete and utter lie that they’re only going after terrorists,” she told CNN.
-“The Syrian army is simply shelling a city of cold, starving civilians.”
+Broadcasting live from a clandestine media center, Marie told CNN’s Anderson Cooper that it was “a complete and utter lie that they’re only going after terrorists… The Syrian army is simply shelling a city of cold, starving civilians.”
 Hours later, the Syrian army fired a barrage of artillery at Marie’s position, killing her along with the French photographer Rémi Ochlik.

-CJA stepped in to uncover the truth.
+Lawyers from the Center for Justice & Accountability (CJA) stepped in to uncover the truth.

-On July 9, 2016, the Center for Justice & Accountability (CJA) and co-counsel Shearman & Sterling LLP brought suit against the government of Syria for the murder of Marie Colvin.
-The suit was filed in the U.S. District Court for the District of Columbia on behalf of Marie’s sister, Cathleen Colvin, and niece, Justine-Araya Colvin, as well as other family members.
-CJA’s lawsuit is the first case seeking to hold the Assad regime responsible for war crimes.
-The lawsuit was filed under the Foreign Sovereign Immunities Act, a federal law that permits victims to sue designated state-sponsors of terrorism, including Syria, for the murder of U.S. citizens.
+On July 9, 2016, CJA and co-counsel Shearman & Sterling LLP filed suit against the Assad Regime for the murder of Marie Colvin.
+The suit was filed in the U.S. District Court for the District of Columbia on behalf of Marie’s sister, Cathleen Colvin, and her three children.
+CJA’s lawsuit is the first case seeking to hold the Assad Regime responsible for war crimes.
+The lawsuit was filed under the Foreign Sovereign Immunities Act, a federal law that allows victims to sue designated state-sponsors of terrorism, like the government of Syria, for the extrajudicial killing of U.S. citizens.

 On February 6, 2017, the Assad Regime was served with the complaint, yet neither appeared nor responded.
 On July 11, 2017, the Court issued an entry of default against the Regime for its failure to defend in the case.